Randalab6/cr-extension/README.md

 ### Environment Variables

-- `PORT`: Port where the backend server runs (e.g., 8000)
+- `PORT`: the backend server runs on 8000
-- `MONGODB_URI`: Connection string for MongoDB
-- Any other environment variables required
+-  `MONGODB_USERNAME`: MongoDB username used for the connection string
+- `MONGODB_PASS`: MongoDB password used for the connection string

 ### Running the Application

 Running Backend
+cd server
+yarn server

+Running Frontend
 cd client
 yarn client

-Running Frontend
-cd server
-yarn server